 The 3D Printers or 3D rapid prototypers are machines which produces a 3-dimentional solid object from a digital 3D model.
-Our 3D printers use additive layer manufacturing to produce models, We have two different types of printers here, four which use the FDM process, extruding a heated plastic filament of PLA or ABS and the other using SLA (Stereolithography) to cure layers of resin with a photo laser.
-With both printers layers of material are created by the printer by following a set of instructions from the software to slice a 3D model into layers, then building up those layers until it creates a complete printed 3D model.
-All take a .stl file extension for printing.
+Our 3D printers use additive layer manufacturing to produce models, We have several different types of printers here, four which use the FDM process, extruding a heated plastic filament of PLA or ABS, one with wash-out support and another using SLA (Stereolithography) to cure layers of resin with a photo laser and a third using DLP, digital light to cure resin.
+With all printers layers of material are created by the printer by following a set of instructions (gcode) (.stl file extension) from the software to slice a 3D model into layers, then building up those layers until it creates a complete printed 3D model.

-The Dimension printer- 1200es (Lexus) has a 10" cubed build area, it is printing with a ABS and a washout support structure (Cost is $4 per cubic inch for CAPLA students only).
+The Dimension printer- 1200es (Lexus) has a 10" cubed build area, it is printing with a ABS and a washout support structure (Cost is $.25 per gram for CAPLA students only).
 For UofA students and Faculty outside of CAPLA, the costs are $10 a cubic inch.

 Dimension printer questions: http://www.stratasys.com/3d-printers/design-series/dimension-1200es